richsoni/www-richsoni.com/_songs/since-the-last-blood-moon.md

 Rattle snack rattle
 Bat wing soot

-If your lookin' for salvation
+*If your lookin' for salvation*
-Don't expect it too soon
+*Don't expect it too soon*
-Ive been toiling and waiting
+*I've been toiling and waiting*
-Since the last blood moon
+*Since the last blood moon*

 Got yourself black book
 Brewed tea, read the leaves
 Flipping tarot cards
-Placing candles at your feet
+Placing candles at your knees

-If your lookin' for salvation
+*If your lookin' for salvation*
-Don't expect it too soon
+*Don't expect it too soon*
-Ive been toiling and waiting
+*I've been toiling and waiting*
-Since the last blood moon
+*Since the last blood moon*

 Prayin' up to Jesus
-He will never come
+Hopin' he'll come
-fold up all of your fingers
+Fold up all of your fingers
 Twist together your thumbs

-If your lookin' for salvation
+*If your lookin' for salvation*
-Don't expect it too soon
+*Don't expect it too soon*
-Ive been toiling and waiting
+*I've been toiling and waiting*
-Since the last blood moon
+*Since the last blood moon*

 You can kill all the evil
 But more always grows
 Burn the forest down
 But spare the crows

-If your lookin' for salvation
+*If your lookin' for salvation*
-Don't expect it too soon
+*Don't expect it too soon*
-Ive been toiling and waiting
+*I've been toiling and waiting*
-Since the last blood moon
+*Since the last blood moon*